umarhassan-mitodl/4.433-spring-2020/content/pages/syllabus.md

 - Understand the various physical effects that generate urban microclimates and their impact on building energy use, carbon emissions, and thermal/luminous comfort in cities.
 - Evaluate new and existing neighborhoods regarding key environmental performance indicators including energy consumption, material consumption, daylight hours, outdoor comfort, and neighborhood walkability.
-- Run computer simulations for such metrics, using 3D models generated in Rhinoceros using MIT’s [Urban Modeling Interface](http://web.mit.edu/sustainabledesignlab/projects/umi).
+- Run computer simulations for such metrics, using 3D models generated in Rhinoceros using MIT’s {{% resource_link "2b126ac0-92ff-44db-8593-77b0affd24f6" "Urban Modeling Interface" %}}.
 - Conduct a series of design interventions to improve these performance indicators for a given neighborhood design.

 Work for the class will be divided into a series of homework assignments that successively build up to a mixed-use neighborhood proposal that will include several hundred residential and commercial buildings and is linked to ongoing projects at the MIT Sustainable Design Lab.
 A key task for all groups will be the use of digital analysis methods to build a convincing argument as to why a particular proposal deserves to be called 'sustainable'.
 The instructor and members of the Sustainable Design Lab will closely work with all student groups on defining overall project goals and specific deliverables.
 Possible design questions students will be able to explore are: